akash199699/MISSING-PERSON-IDENTIFICATION-AND-VIOLENCE-DETECTION-SPARK-INTEGRATED/README.md

 Email: akash199699@gmail.com
 GitHub: @akash199699

 This project was developed as part of the mini project under the university curriculum.
-Special thanks to our mentors for their guidance and teammates - Jewel Sji and Anandhu S Kumar for their collaboration.
+Special thanks to our mentors for their guidance and teammates - Anandhu S Kumar and Jewel Saji for their collaboration.